Skip to content

 logger.info("Generating non-streaming chat completion response")

-response = await service.generate_completion(chat_request, graph_registry)
+response = await service.generate_completion(chat_request, run)

 logger.info("Returning non-streaming chat completion response")